olton/Pandora/README.md

 <p align="center">
 This project is no longer maintained.
-The next -  [Panda Templates](https://panda.metroui.org.ua)
+The next - <a href="https://panda.metroui.org.ua">Panda Templates</a>
 </p>

 <hr>